Categories: Announcements [A], 1067 wordsSend feedback • Permalink

 It is amazing that more kids are not going on shooting rampages.
 Taking God and the Bible out of schools doesn’t really help either.

 There really are people trying to steal what we received from our forefathers and we are starting to see the tragic results.
 They aren’t people like Khrushchev or some commissars in Red China.
 People like the Clintons, the Obama True Believers and even some Republicans are just as subversive as Chairman Mao ever was.
+But the real source of the attack is coming from tax exempt foundations bearing names like Rockefeller, Ford and Carnegie.
+Millions of dollars go to fund academic studies and it skews the academic process and skewers our young.

 The only possible distinction between Communism and Socialism is that Communists profess to believe in violent revolution.
 But they also resort to disguising their beliefs and will even profess to be Socialists, Progressives, Democrats or even Republicans if it suits their purposes.